 Solely relying on Significance Calculators

-As I wrote earlier, the mathematical expert view on your test setup and results is a crucial one.
+As I wrote earlier, the scientific expert view on your test setup and results is a crucial one.
 But don’t let numbers alone influence your decision when a test is finished.
 You’ll run into scenarios in which a significance calculator will spit out a significant result after two days or so.
 But seriously, two days?
-Common sense should tell you to at least run a test through every day of the week twice in order to balance-out ‘seasonal’ impacts.
+Common sense should tell you to at least run a test through every day of the week twice to balance-out ‘seasonal’ impacts.

 Also, significance calculators don’t know every twist and angle of your product and its dependencies like you do.
 So only you will be able to spot outliers and potential bugs influencing your testing setup.